BTMurph0/booking-form/README.md

 @tailwind utilities;
 ```

-- Zod enums: use readonly tuples and option keys supported by Zod:
+- Zod enums: use readonly tuples and supported option keys:
 ```ts
 z.enum(["video", "audio"] as const, { error: "Choose a format" })
 ```

+- Browser autofill: modern browsers may autofill inputs from saved credentials.
+Use explicit `autoComplete` attributes and/or a hidden autofill trap input to avoid unexpected prefilled values.

 ## Notes
 This app is intentionally small and focused on demonstrating form validation and navigation for a GP appointment booking flow.
+Extend fields, add server-side submission, or integrate real availability and authentication as needed.

+## License
+Check the `license` field in package.json or the LICENSE file in the repo root.
+If you don't want an open-source license, set `"license": "UNLICENSED"` and `"private": true` in package.json.